droe-lang/droe-lang.github.io/src/guide/task-actions.md

   url: /guide/cli/
 ---

-Task actions in Roe provide a specialized way to define and execute discrete units of work or automation tasks.
+Task actions in Droe provide a specialized way to define and execute discrete units of work or automation tasks.
 They're designed for workflow automation, process management, and building executable task sequences.

 ## Tasks vs Actions

-Roe has two different constructs for executable code:
+Droe has two different constructs for executable code:

 | Feature           | Tasks                                              | Actions                                               |
 | ----------------- | -------------------------------------------------- | ----------------------------------------------------- |